-If the flow rate option or batching option is activated, the digital outputs can also be connected for control and indication of flow rate and batching functions.
+If programme option flow rate or recipe batching is activated, the digital outputs can also be connected for control and indication of flow rate and batching functions.

-Digital output functions are defined by parameters in sub menu 'Outputs', see page 3-29.
+Digital output functions for 11 - 18 and 21 - 28 are defined by parameters in sub menu 'Outputs', see page 3-29.

+The digital outputs 31 - 38 and 41 - 48 can only be used for recipe batching.
 Parameter editing is described on pages 3-4 and 3-5.